Q: Is there a metro link to Barcelona Airport? What is the name for the metro station stop at the airport?

-Disabled Access on L9 Sud Airport Metro Line
+Access For People With A Disability on L9 Sud Airport Metro Line

 The L9 Sud metro line has been designed to ensure easy and comfortable transport for travellers with disabilities.
 All stations on the L9 line have been fitted with lifts and the entrance doors to the metro lie flush with the platform making it easy for wheelchair travellers to get on and off the train.

-However if you need to make your way to the L9 line from another metro line you would first need to find out if the metro station that you intend use has adequete disabled access facilities or not.
-To determine what disabled facilities are available for the different metro lines please see our page on metro lines with lift access.
+However if you need to make your way to the L9 line from another metro line you would first need to find out if the metro station that you intend use has adequete access to facilities for people with a disability or not.
+To determine what facilities for people with a disability are available for the different metro lines please see our page on metro lines with lift access.